Covington Divorce Lawyer

 Whether you are responding to a spouse seeking a divorce or are the spouse petitioning for it, you need to consider what the dissolution of your marriage will entail.
 Issues around property division, temporary restraining orders, and spousal support (also known as alimony) are enough to worry about.
 If you have children, you’ll need to deal with issues surrounding child support, child custody, and visitation.

 Divorce is personal and emotional, and so much is at stake – don’t risk anything and seek a competent divorce lawyer in Covington to fight for your rights.
-At Olsen Law Office, attorney Lindsey S. Olsen can guide you through the divorce process from beginning to conclusion.
+At Lindsey S. Olsen, Attorney at Law, we can guide you through the divorce process from beginning to conclusion.
 We seek to empathize with our clients and help them overcome their struggles and make a positive difference in their lives.

 102 No-Fault Divorce in Louisiana